 Each year, the RCD offers one fully sponsored place at Range Camp, a week-long opportunity for students aged 15-18 to discover the science and management of our natural resources and learn from experienced professionals and university faculty.
 The RCD sponsorship includes payment of the $450 camp fee and round-trip airfare.

 To be eligible, students must be between 15-18 years of age and live or attend high school in our service area, which covers the majority of the County.
 Click here for a map.

 The deadline for 2019 has passed.
 This program will be open to applications in the Winter.
 Please check back for additional information if you are interested in applying for a sponsored Range Camp position in 2020.

 Every year, the California Association of Resource Conservation Districts (CARCD) hosts a competition for high school students who want to speak out about conservation.
-Students first compete at the regional level, with the top speakers advancing to the state competition.
+Students first compete at the regional level, with the top speaker advancing to the state competition.
 Cash prizes are awarded to the top three competitors at both the regional and state levels:

 • Regional Competition: $250 first place; $150 second place; $100 third place (first place winner advances to state competition)